The LNG Canada project is approved for construction. Key features of our proposed facility include:

 - Flare Stacks: Two flare stacks – one that is approximately 60 metres tall and a second that is approximately 125 metres tall – will act as safety devices, a common feature in all LNG facilities.
 When the facility is operating normally, residents can expect to see a relatively small clean burning flame (essentially, a pilot light) at the top of the stacks.
 The size of this pilot light will be approximately three feet in height, and will likely not be visible during the day.

-Interested in seeing what our proposed facility looks like?
+Interested in seeing what our facility will look like?
 View our site animation below.

-Click this link to see our flickr album containing LNG Canada’s proposed site illustrations.
+Click this link to see our flickr album containing LNG Canada’s site illustrations.